Please visit the Government’s Business Support website for the full range of financial support for businesses including for the self-employed.

 Support for the self-employed

-The Chancellor has just announced the Self-employed Income Support Scheme.
-This will be a grant worth 80% of the person's monthly profits over the last three years, up to £2,500 a month.
-To be eligible for the scheme, the person:
+The Self-employed Income Support Scheme is a grant worth 80% of the person's monthly profits over the last three years, up to £2,500 a month.
+To be eligible for the scheme, you must:

-- must earn the majority of income from self-employment
+- earn the majority of income from self-employment

-- must earn a maximum of £50,000 per year averaged over the last three years
+- earn a maximum of £50,000 per year averaged over the last three years

 People that have only been trading for one or two years will still be eligible.
 There will be an extra four weeks grace for those who have not yet submitted their 2019 tax return so they can be included in the scheme.

 The scheme will be administered by HMRC and it is hoped it will be up and running in June.
-People do not need to contact HMRC now; if they are eligible HMRC will contact them directly.
+If you are eligible HMRC will contact you directly.

 For an up to date list of businesses that need to close and the list of those allowed to remain open, please visit the Gov.uk website